Moving to Abuja

-In fact, many foreigners find their largest concern is negotiating the surprisingly steep cost of living in this government seat.
+In fact, many foreigners find their largest concern is negotiating the surprisingly steep cost of living in Abuja.
 Accommodation, in particular, is incredibly expensive, and is well beyond the average Nigerian professional’s wages.
 Plus, demand far outweighs supply, and lengthy waiting lists for sought-after properties are commonplace.

-In some cases, domestic help is even thrown into the deal, and looming white homes with swimming pools, electric gates and armed guards are squared away for assignees well before the arrival by employers.
+In some cases, domestic help is even thrown into the deal, and looming mansions with swimming pools, electric gates and armed guards are squared away for assignees well before their arrival.

-So, in actuality, expat life in Abuja can feel surprisingly luxurious, and many foreigners enjoy the closeness of a community made-up mostly of non-nationals.
-Not to mention, though still developing, the city claims shops, bars, cinemas and nightclubs, and is only a hop, skip and a jump away from some of the more naturally splendid areas of the nation, like Gurara Falls and Jos.
+So, in actuality, expat life in Abuja can feel surprisingly luxurious, and many foreigners enjoy the closeness of a community made up mostly of foreigners.
+Not to mention, though still developing, the city claims shops, bars, cinemas and nightclubs, and is only a hop, skip and a jump away from some of the more naturally splendid areas of the country, like Gurara Falls.

 Of course, it’s important to maintain some perspective, and to realise that expat life in Nigeria’s capital can be challenging, and one of extreme and unbalanced privilege.
-However, as most people don’t end up spending long-periods of time in Abuja, as they may do in destinations in Europe, Asia or America, it’s possible to work hard and live well quite easily and in an unaffected manner.
+However, as most people don’t end up spending long periods of time in Abuja, as they may do in destinations in Europe, Asia or America, it’s possible to quite easily work hard and live well, and in an unaffected manner.